TOP 70 Rainy Day Ideas and Activities For Kids In Sydney

 More Indoor Play Centres in Shopping Malls

 PUBS WITH KIDS' PLAY AREAS: Try Pennant Hills Hotel, Belrose Hotel and Five Dock RSL, Club Central in Menai, Tradies Club at Gymea, The Taren Point Hotel, North Ryde RSL, The Castle Hill RSL, Rouse Hill’s Australian Hotel and Brewery, or the incredible Coogee Pavilion!

 Check out Sydney’s Best Kid-Friendly Pubs.

 KIDS SHOWS: Check our listing to see if there’s a kids performance on today

 GET CREATIVE AT HOME: Get the kids in the kitchen and bake away!

-Active: Set up an indoor obstacle course or build a cubby house or fort under the table.
-Tidy your kids bedroom with your kids - they’ll rediscover all the toys they’ve forgotten about.
+ACTIVE: Set up an indoor obstacle course or build a cubby house or fort under the table.
+Tidy your kid's bedroom with your little one – they’ll rediscover all the toys they’ve forgotten about.

-Create: Go through your recylcling bin for cardboard boxes, cartons, tubs, give the kids glue, glitter, felt tips, crayons, paint, small dry pasta and foil and let them at it.
+CREATE: Go through your recycling bin for cardboard boxes, cartons and tubs, give the kids glue, glitter, felt tips, crayons, paint, small dry pasta and foil and let them at it.